59th Kanagawa Prefectural Art Exhibition

 What made you decide to apply this time?

 As for my future activities, I have always created the works that I wanted to create.
-Therefore, I would like to see and feel various things and use them in my future productions.
+Therefore, I would like to see and feel various things and use them in my future creations.
 As for my future goals, as an artist from Kanagawa Prefecture, I would like to be active both in Japan and overseas.

 "profile"